rbaumgar/monitor-demo-app/application-monitoring.md

 clusterrolebinding.rbac.authorization.k8s.io/hpa-controller-custom-metrics created
 ```

-:star: If you are using a different namespace, please don't forget to replace the namespace(monitor-demo).
+:star: If you are using a different namespace, please don't forget to replace the namespace (monitor-demo).

-### You need an additional role, which is currently not documented
+You need an additional role, which is currently not documented:

 ```shell
 cat <<EOF | oc apply -f -